lararosekelley/dotfiles/README.md

     $ ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"

 Then run the `brew doctor` command and address any issues that it brings up.

 Once that's all set, read the contents of my [brew.sh](https://github.com/tylucaskelley/osx/blob/master/scripts/brew.sh) installation script; if you like what you see, run it:

     $ curl -L https://raw.githubusercontent.com/tylucaskelley/osx/master/scripts/brew.sh | sh

 Otherwise, install what you want from it!

+After installation, do the following to make sure packages like `go` and `mongodb` work right:

+    $ sudo mkdir -p /data/db && sudo chmod 777 /data/db # mongodb
+    $ mkdir -p ~/.go

 Do the same for my [brew-cask](https://github.com/tylucaskelley/osx/blob/master/scripts/brew.sh) script;
 brew cask is like brew but for Mac programs.
 Here's the install script: